 As our subscribers will know, this month’s book subscription pick is Queenless by Mira Marcinow, translated by Maggie Debracka.
 It is published by the wonderful Héloïse Press, who longtime subscribers might remember from a past subscription selection: Days & Days & Days by Tone Schunnesson, translated by Saskia Vogel.
 Therefore, for our first Behind the Press, we thought it would make perfect sense to catch up with Aina Marti-Balcells from Héloïse Press to get the inside scoop.

-Tell us a little about your publishers… what is it that you do differently?
+Tell us a little about your press… what sets you apart?

 We bring together international female voices that write high quality literature, mostly fiction, in order to explore topics that focus on women's lives or are related to women's experiences.
 This concept is fully branded through all our design, which in fact is the work of one very talented woman, Laura Kloos.
 We wanted to transmit a sense of quality, minimalism and elegance that resonated with our idea.